Mark Eggleton discovers the joys of dining at the eclectic Peel St restaurant in Adelaide.

 If they truly wanted to get an understanding of how to imbue a room with the understated cool of another era they should have visited Peel Street.

-The casual, chic decor of Peel Street restauarant
+The casual, chic decor of Peel St restauarant in Peel Street, Adelaide.

 Operating out of a constantly buzzing open kitchen behind the bar, Theodoros and Corcoran’s blackboard menu showcases local, fresh and seasonal produce.